Home > Pillows + Cushions > Decorative > Heirloom Pillow with Wave Tucks and Woven Lace

 - If you pressed well and had starched previously, you may be able to simply work with the panel as-is.
 However, we recommend adding a row of pins top and bottom to help hold the tucks in place.

 - Repeat to mark another line 5¼” up from the bottom raw edge.
-We suggest pins for marking to keep the visible marking to a minimum, but you could certainly draw in a line to follow.
 These horizontal lines mark the top and bottom of the center wave tuck section.

 - Baste along each of these lines in thread to match the fabric.